 British Columbia, Canada

 Long time fly fisher, mediocre fly tier.
-Grew up fly fishing in Alberta and interior BC, then went to the coast for a steelhead trip and stayed for 7 years.
+Grew up fishing in Alberta and interior BC, then went to Vancouver Island for a steelhead trip that lasted 7 years.
 Back to the interior as of summer ‘25.

 Builder of this here website!